-The University of Chicago was named to The Princeton Review's 2012 list of Best Value Private Colleges, as well as their list of Best Midwestern Colleges for the same year.
+The University of Chicago was ranked fourth on U.S. News & World Report's list of National Universities in 2015.
 The University of Chicago Divinity School is the largest single institutional educator of faculty members in theology departments, religious studies programs and theological seminaries.
 Chicago also can prepare students for ministry careers through their Master of Divinity program.
 Students can cultivate a broad-based religious education by studying topics in areas such as the history of Christianity, Judaism and religions; Islamic studies; philosophy of religions; religion and literature; and religious ethics.
 Chicago offers the following degrees:

 - Master of Arts in Divinity

 - Master of Arts in Religious Studies

 Yale University in New Haven, CT

 Yale was ranked the third best university in the nation in 2015 by U.S. News & World Report.
 Yale Divinity School has a longstanding tradition concerning the scholarly treatment of Christian traditions within a multifaith context; the school is nonsectarian and interdenominational.
 Their distinguished faculty represent a variety of world religions in addition to popular Christian traditions, and students from a large number of denominations attend the school.

 The Divinity School prepares students for service inside ordained and lay ecclesial ministries or for work within academic religious studies departments and theological schools.
 Among their degree programs is a Master of Arts in Religion with twelve specializations, including Asian religions, the Bible, Second Temple Judaism, religion in the African Diaspora, Ethics, history of Christianity, liturgical studies, philosophical theology, religions and the arts, theology and women's studies.
 Here is a list of degrees offered:

 - Master of Divinity